Coisotropic Hofer-Zehnder capacities and non-squeezing for relative embeddings: An upper bound for

-\begin{proof} The proof of this lemma proceeds as in \cite{Hofer_Zehnder_1994}, which we summarize here.
+\begin{proof} The proof of this lemma proceeds as in \cite{Hofer_Zehnder_1994}, Section 3.4, Lemma 10, which we summarize here.
 We use the Leray-Schauder degree to show the existence of an element in $\phi^{t}(\Sigma) \cap \Gamma$.
 (See Deimling \cite{Deimling_1985}, Theorem 8.2 or Zeidler \cite{Zeidler_1986}, Chapter 12, for properties of the Leray-Schauder degree.)
 Let $F$ denote the space $X^{-} + X^{0} + \R e^{+}$.
-Using the expression in Lemman \ref{lem:FlowRepresentation}, we will rewrite the condition
+Using the expression in Lemma \ref{lem:FlowRepresentation}, we will rewrite the condition

 in the form $x + B(t,x) = 0$ for the operator $B:\R \times F \to F$ defined by